 The accordion is a free software instrument I picked up around this time, as it is used here and in the previous work Rapprochement.
 It has novelty, yet produces one of those temperamental midrange timbres where upper end frequencies scrape away the vital membrane of your eardrums.
 In Rapprochement, heavy reverb and a phaser alter its unpleasantness by squeezing its waveform in the way one moves toothpaste unproductively from one end of the tube to the other.
-I may have used the accordion since, but I would be hard pressed to find it without looking at a given musical file, simply given these alterations used to hide it or pair it with another instrument.
+I may have used the accordion since, but I would be hard pressed to find it.

 In his uncommitted retreat, the test subject pushed again on the curtain in search of its meaning and bumped into a blocky object shrouded on a pedestal.
 It was waist-high with a jutting edge, and pulling the drapery aside confirmed the presence of a large dollhouse beneath.